MicrosoftDocs/memdocs/memdocs/autopilot/self-deploying.md

 ## Requirements

 > [!IMPORTANT]
 > You cannot automatically re-enroll a device through Autopilot after an initial deployment in self-deploying mode.
-Instead, delete the device record in Microsoft Intune **All Devices** blade before re-deploying a device.
-For more information on this change, see [Updates to the Windows Autopilot sign-in and deployment experience](https://techcommunity.microsoft.com/t5/intune-customer-success/updates-to-the-windows-autopilot-sign-in-and-deployment/ba-p/2848452).
+Instead, delete the device record in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+From the admin center, choose **Devices** &gt; **All devices** &gt; choose the devices you want to delete &gt; **Delete**.
+For more information, see [Updates to the Windows Autopilot sign-in and deployment experience](https://techcommunity.microsoft.com/t5/intune-customer-success/updates-to-the-windows-autopilot-sign-in-and-deployment/ba-p/2848452).

 Self-deploying mode uses a device's TPM 2.0 hardware to authenticate the device into an organization's Azure AD tenant.
 Therefore, devices without TPM 2.0 can't be used with this mode.
 Devices must also support TPM device attestation.
 All new Windows devices should meet these requirements.
 The TPM attestation process also requires access to a set of HTTPS URLs that are unique for each TPM provider.
 For more information, see the entry for Autopilot self-Deploying mode and Autopilot pre-provisioning in [Networking requirements](networking-requirements.md#tpm).
 For Windows Autopilot software requirements, see [Windows Autopilot software requirements](./software-requirements.md).